 Introduction

 The outcome of interactions with conspecifics individuals is an important determinant of fitness in social animals.
 Irrespective of whether such interactions are cooperative or competitive, the actions of interacting individuals partly determine their reproductive success.
-However, the best action for an individual engaging in a social interaction might vary depending on its own condition, and that of individuals with whom it interacts.
-Thus, acting based on information about interacting partners is typically adaptive (Quiñones et al. 2016).
-Acquiring such information, however, is far from trivial.
-In some cases, interacting partners (signallers) might be ‘willing’ to provide accurate information, but in others it might be in their own interest to conceal information (Johnstone 1997), or to provide deceptive information (Johnstone and Norris 1993).
+However, the best action for an individual engaging in a social interaction might vary depending on its own condition and that of individuals with whom it interacts.
+Thus, acting based on information about interacting partners is typically adaptive (Quiñones et al. 2016), yet acquiring such information is far from trivial.
+In some cases, interacting partners (i.e. signallers) might be ‘willing’ to provide accurate information, but in others it might be in their own interest to conceal information (Johnstone 1997) or to provide deceptive information (Johnstone and Norris 1993).
 Typically, in a given context, some individuals benefit from broadcasting accurate information, whereas others benefit from concealing it.
 Take, for instance, an interaction between two individuals where one can help the other.
-Given some costs and benefits, a potential donor would be interested in helping related individuals.
+Given some costs and benefits, a potential donor is likely to be interested in helping related individuals.
 Therefore, for a relative of the donor, broadcasting kinship would be advantageous, whereas concealing the lack of kinship would be better for an unrelated individual.
 Similar scenarios may apply to a variety of aspects of social life such as finding mates, feeding offspring, or engaging in dominance relationships or aggressive interactions (Bradbury and Vehrencamp 2011; Møller 1988; Tibbetts and Dale 2004).

-In dominance and aggressive interactions, a crucial piece of information to guide individual actions is the fighting ability of interacting partners, which is sometimes referred to as Resource Holding Potential (RHP, Parker 1974), or simply as quality.
+In dominance and aggressive interactions, a crucial piece of information to guide individual actions is the fighting ability of interacting partners, which is sometimes referred to as resource holding potential (RHP, Parker 1974) or simply as quality.
 Responsiveness to the quality of an opponent is central to communication systems such as those in which individuals exhibit badges of status, where a signal conveys quality (Johnstone and Norris 1993; Rohwer 1975).
 Such signals must be arbitrary, meaning they are not ontogenetically correlated with quality.
-Generally signals can be evolutionarily stable whenever low quality individuals pay a higher fitness cost for carrying the signal.
-So, it’s no longer in the interest of low quality individuals to fake quality by producing a large badge.
-Signal costs inversely proportional to quality con come about by the production costs of the signal, in which case the signal works like a handicap (Botero et al. 2010; Johnstone and Norris 1993; Grafen 1990; Zahavi 1975).
+Generally, signals can be evolutionarily stable whenever low-quality individuals pay a higher fitness cost for carrying the signal such that it is not in the interest of low-quality individuals to fake quality by producing a large badge.
+Signal costs inversely proportional to quality can come about as a result of the production costs of the signal, in which case the signal works like a handicap (Botero et al. 2010; Johnstone and Norris 1993; Grafen 1990; Zahavi 1975).
 Alternatively, the costs can come from the aggressive reaction of receivers when the convention of the communication is broken (Enquist, Ghirlanda, and Hurd 2010; Tibbetts and Dale 2004).

 Continue here!!!!